wallarm/product-documentation/docs/user-guides/dashboard/waf.md

 * World map with the attack number distributed by source country
 * Top attack source countries
-* Top attack source resources: statistics on data centers provided IP addresses from which requests were received
+* Top attack source resources: statistics on data centers IP addresses from which requests were received

 ## Blacklisted IP addresses